Nita Talbot: Television

-Between 1966 and 1971, she appeared in seven episodes of Hogan's Heroes as "White Russian" spy Marya, a role for which she received a Primetime Emmy Award nomination for Best Supporting Actress in a Comedy Series in 1968 for the episode "The Hostage".
-Talbot was a recurring guest star on several other series, including Man Against Crime, Bourbon Street Beat (four episodes as Lusti Weather), The Secret Storm, Mannix and Supertrain, while also appearing in single episodes of other shows, including the Kolchak: The Night Stalker episode, 'The Werewolf'.
+Between 1966 and 1971, Talbot appeared in seven episodes of Hogan's Heroes as pretend White Russian spy Marya, a role for which she received a Primetime Emmy Award nomination for Best Supporting Actress in a Comedy Series in 1968 for the episode "The Hostage".
+She was a recurring guest star on several other series, including Man Against Crime, Bourbon Street Beat (four episodes as Lusti Weather), The Secret Storm, Mannix and Supertrain, while also appearing in single episodes of other shows, including the Kolchak: The Night Stalker episode, 'The Werewolf'.
 Talbot also had long-running roles in Search for Tomorrow and General Hospital.
 On General Hospital, she portrayed Delfina from 1981 to 1983 (and again in 1992), Tiffany Hill's old friend who takes over designing Luke and Laura's wedding.

 In 1971, Talbot was cast in the pilot episode of the CBS sitcom Funny Face starring actress-comedian Sandy Duncan as Sandy Stockton, a young UCLA student from Illinois majoring in education and making ends meet by working part-time as an actress in television commercials for the Prescott Advertising Agency.
 Talbot played Sandy's agent, Maggie Prescott.
 Shortly after filming the pilot, CBS picked up the programme for the autumn of 1971, but revised the format slightly, resulting in Talbot being dropped from the cast.
 She appeared in "A Stitch in Crime", episode 6 of the second season of Columbo (1973).
 Her last acting role was in 1997, when she voiced the character of Anastasia Hardy, the businesswoman mother of Felicia Hardy, the Black Cat, in the animated series Spider-Man.

 Personal life

 Talbot was married twice—first to actor Don Gordon (September 7, 1954, to April 11, 1958; divorced) and then to actor Thomas A. Geas (from August 13, 1961, until their divorce in 1964).
-She had one daughter, Nicole Andrea Geas, born in Los Angeles on May 28, 1962.
+She has one daughter, Nicole Andrea Geas, who was born in Los Angeles on May 28, 1962.
 Talbot is Jewish.